InclementDab/DayZ-Test/README.md

 https://github.com/InclementDab/DayZ-Dabs-Framework
 https://github.com/Arkensor/DayZ-CommunityFramework

 2.)
 Clone your new templated repository onto your PC.
-Using your favorite text editor, rename all instances of ModTemplate to YourModPrefix, including the two folders
+Using your favorite text editor, rename all instances of DayZTest to YourModPrefix, including the two folders

 3.)
 In all three repositories, there is a "SetupWorkdrive.bat" file.
 Run this after you've finished cloning / downloading.